 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 13 Mobility: Goal 3 10.
-Ensure that necessary improvements occur in accordance with long-range transportation plans and level of mobility criteria for all modes of travel. ✓ Transportation Planning has approved the proposal.
+Ensure that necessary improvements occur in accordance with long-range transportation plans and level of mobility criteria for all modes of travel. √ Transportation Planning has approved the proposal.
 14 Mobility: Goal 3 21.
 Prevent safety hazards caused by direct residential access to high speed roadways. ✓ No direct residential access to high speed roadways is proposed.
 15 Community Facilities: Goal 2 Locate development in areas served by existing utilities or capable of being served by public or private utility extensions. ✓ The relevant utilities have approved the proposal.
 16 Community Facilities: Goal 2 2.
 Ensure that all development has an adequate supply of potable water and water for fire-fighting purposes.
-Locate only very low-density land uses on sites that use on-lot sewage disposal systems or on a private supply of potable water. √ Louisville Water Company has approved the proposal.
+Locate only very low-density land uses on sites that use on-lot sewage disposal systems or on a private supply of potable water. ✓ Louisville Water Company has approved the proposal.
 17 Community Facilities: Goal 2 3.
 Ensure that all development has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams as determined by the Metropolitan Sewer District (MSD). √ MSD has approved the proposal.
 18 Livability: Goal 1 5.
-Encourage development that recognizes and incorporates the unique characteristics of identified general landscape types and native plant communities (e.g., upland hardwood forest) throughout Louisville Metro. ✓ Tree canopy requirements will be met on the site.
+Encourage development that recognizes and incorporates the unique characteristics of identified general landscape types and native plant communities (e.g., upland hardwood forest) throughout Louisville Metro. √ The site is largely cleared at this time and tree canopy will be provided with the development.
 19 Livability: Goal 1 17.
 Determine site susceptibility to erosion; identify the presence of on-site carbonate conditions and features that are vulnerable to site disturbance; identify the extent of existing groundwater use and the impacts of the project on groundwater resources, flow patterns, and existing and proposed surface drainage.
-Then mitigate potential hazards to such systems resulting from the project. √ No karst features are evident on the site.
+Then mitigate potential hazards to such systems resulting from the project. ✓ No karst terrain is evident on the site.
 20 Livability: Goal 1 21.
 Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events.
 NA The site is not located in the regulatory floodplain.